“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 And precisely what is an excuse when you stop to think about it?
 It’s a self-preservation mechanism to protect our fragile Egos.

-Instead of battling through “the resistence” and getting stuff done – we’re terrified of failure.
+Instead of battling through “the resistance” and getting stuff done – we’re terrified of failure.
 So, we conjure up elaborate excuses for nearly every failure – and even for the shortcomings of not even showing up or trying.

 It’s a never-ending cycle of mostly b.S. excuses – and personally – I’m sick of it.